Out-of-State Domestic (U.S.) Work Arrangement Guidelines for Supervisors

 Arrangement durations have been defined

-Any out-of-state domestic work arrangement longer than eight weeks (consecutive, or cumulative within a calendar year) must receive approval through the new process.
-Note: Arrangements eight weeks or less must still continue to adhere to any applicable visa requirements.
+Any out-of-state work arrangement longer than eight weeks (consecutive, or cumulative within a calendar year) must receive approval through the new process.
+Note: UA International Employees must receive approval from International Faculty and Scholars regardless of length of time.
+Arrangements eight weeks or less must still continue to adhere to any applicable visa requirements.

 The new process applies to new and existing employees

 You must evaluate your current arrangements against the new guidelines to determine the eligibility of existing arrangements moving forward.

 You also must follow the new guidelines for new out-of-state work arrangement requests.
 Job postings and offer letters should not be released until approvals are received from your SVP and the Division of HR.

 Review request based on position and business needs